Cubulating a free-product-by-cyclic group: The flow space

 \begin{lemma} Let $v_1 \neq v_2$ be two singular vertices in $\wt{X}$.
-Then either the principal flow lines of $v_1$ and $v_2$ coincide or uniformly diverge from each other in both the forward and backward directions. \end{lemma}
+Then either the principal flow lines of $v_1$ and $v_2$ coincide or uniformly diverge from each other in both the forward and backward directions{, i.e., for each $R >0$ there exists $B_R > 0$ such that for any pair of singular vertices $v_1 \neq v_2$, either the principal flow lines $\Lambda_{v_i}$ through $v_i$ coincide, or $N_R(\Lambda_{v_1}) \cap \Lambda_{v_2}$ has diameter at most $B_R$}. \end{lemma} \begin{proof} {Observe that by \cref{lem: preimage_singular_vertices}, for each singular vertex, there exists a unique principal flow line going through this vertex.
+Since the automorphism $\phi$ has no twinned subgroups for the (finite) collection $\mathcal{H}$, if two principal flow lines are different, they must uniformly diverge as required.} \end{proof}